HGVSnomenclature/VarNomen/_bg-material/consultation/svd-wg010.md

 The proposal suggests to simplify the HGVS nomenclature recommendations for the description of two variants which are close to eachother

-*	two variants separated by less then two nucleotides should be described as a “delins”.
+*	two variants separated by fewer than three nucleotides should be described as a “delins”

 According to the current recommendations, the description of two variants which are close to eachother depends on whether they are in a protein coding sequence or not.